orion-supernova/catchTheKenny/README.md

 # catchTheKenny
-This is my first kinda-complete project with swift.
+This is my first kinda-complete project at the beginning of my journey with swift.
 Its like whac-a-mole game with Kenny from South Park.